MohammadaliRashidfarokhi/Portfolio/README.md

 ![Image](https://raw.githubusercontent.com/creativetimofficial/public-assets/master/soft-ui-design-system/opt_sds_free_thumbnail.jpg)

-Soft UI Design System is built with over 70 frontend individual elements, like buttons, inputs, navbars, navtabs, cards or alerts, giving you the freedom of choosing and combining.
-All components can take variations in colour, that you can easily modify using SASS files and classes.

 You will save a lot of time going from prototyping to full-functional code, because all elements are implemented.
 This Freebie Bootstrap 5 UI Kit is coming with prebuilt design blocks, so the development process is seamless, switching from our pages to the real website is very easy to be done.